DR. MORELLE THE CASE OF THE MISSING HEIRESS

 A young woman goes missing under strange circumstances, leaving Dr Morelle to investigate

 Adapted from a play by Wilfred Burr this was a film version of the popular BBC Radio series about a doctor-turned-sleuth, and there are some really good railway scenes from the early BR transition period in what is only a cheaply made B-movie mystery.
 There is a very good and rather rare shot of an ex-GWR ‘Star’ Class 4-6-0 leaving London Paddington and two shots of passing expresses.
 Both are hauled by ex-GWR ‘Castle’ Class 4-6-0s, one with the stencil headcode ‘180’, and both with early ‘BRITISH RAILWAYS’ branding on the tenders.
 There is also a lovely panning shot of a GWR-liveried 1400-series 0-4-2T with an auto-coach on the Marlow branch.
-Early in the film there is a scenic shot of a single track country branch with the exhaust of a distant steam train visible.
+Early in the film there is an additional, scenic shot of a single track country branch with the exhaust of a distant steam train visible.
+As it transpires, this shot is part of a longer sequence and appears in the Paul Robeson musical The Proud Valley (1940) where it is revealed that the train is a mineral freight hauled by a GWR 45xx-series 2-6-2T somewhere in South Wales.

 This is the scenic shot of a branch line that appears early in the film.
-The exhaust of an approaching train is quite clear in the centre distance
+The exhaust of an approaching train is quite clear in the centre distance.
+This shot is taken from a sequence that was filmed for The Proud Valley (1940).

-…is followed by this rare glimpse of a ‘Star’ Class 4-6-0 about to leave on an express
+A shot which is followed by this rare glimpse of a GWR ‘Star’ Class 4-6-0 about to leave on an express

-The second shot of a passing Western Region express hauled by another ‘Castle’ Class locomotive.
-The train is different to the shot above as it does not display a headcode but it is likely filmed at the same location.
+This second shot of a passing Western Region express is hauled by another ‘Castle’ Class locomotive.
+The train is different to the shot above as it does not display a headcode, but it is likely filmed at the same location.

 This fine shot depicts an auto-train scuttling along a branch line with the ubiquitous 1400 Class 0-4-2T on the front.
-The train is heading away from Bourne End towards Marlow, and is thus the ‘Marlow Donkey’.
+The train is in fact heading away from Bourne End towards Marlow, and is therefore the famous ‘Marlow Donkey’.